 - The “Plan” phase includes setting shared objectives and ambitions, agreement on the system’s current state (problem identification and system analysis), and the first ideas on design or concepts to be implemented.
 It includes preparing the experiment plan and designing appropriate operational processes, regulatory exemptions, and measurement systems.
 This stage should involve all stakeholders, including a study of the expected effects of the measures and broad acceptance of these consequences.

 - The “Do” phase installs the experimental environment and deploys innovative measures.
-Next, the system’s operation is the main part of this execution phase, where the new concepts are tested in a real-world environment.
+Next, the system’s operation is central to this execution phase, where the new concepts are tested in a real-world environment.
 A system should be installed to measure effects, addressing the effects of interest (potentially unintended ones) to all stakeholders.

 - The “Act” stage (the Adjust stage) involves adapting actions by learning from the previous stage.
 In a living lab, this includes deciding whether or not to mainstream the experiment to become a permanent part of stakeholders’ processes and enter into a new, modified experiment cycle.
 It will be apparent that a decision cannot be taken if the parties have not prepared to consider mainstreaming the experiment.

 These processes will affect the information systems (models and data) used for decision support.
 These systems can support all stages of the process.
 The planning process requires tools to generate designs, identify stakeholders’ preferences, and perform ex-ante evaluations of the innovative concepts and the experimental environment.
 The execution stage requires tools to monitor impacts and communicate these to stakeholders.
 The evaluation stage requires tools to evaluate ex-post the effects of changes, filtering out disturbing influences.
 The “act” stage involves, in essence, the same tools as in the first stage but requires the capability to recalibrate assumptions based on the effects measured.